Azure-Samples/ms-identity-javascript-angular-tutorial/6-AdvancedScenarios/2-call-api-mt/README.md

 ---
 page_type: sample
-name: Multi-tenant (SaaS) Angular single-page application using MSAL Angular to sign-in users with Azure AD and call a protected .NET Core web API
+name: Integrate an Angular SPA that uses MSAL Angular to authenticate users with Azure AD calls a protected web API using the multi-tenant integration pattern (SaaS)
-description: Multi-tenant (SaaS) Angular single-page application using MSAL Angular to sign-in users with Azure AD and call a protected .NET Core web API
+description: Integrate an Angular single-page application (SPA) that uses MSAL Angular to authenticate users with Azure AD calls a protected .NET Core web API using the multi-tenant integration pattern (SaaS)
 languages:
  - javascript
  - typescript